chroma-core/chroma/rust/chroma/README.md

 Already know what Chroma is?
 Get started fast:

-1. Add Chroma to your rust project.
+1. Add Chroma to your Rust project.

 ```console
 cargo add chroma